Read the profiler snapshot

 Collapse recursive calls

-A complex application that has multiple recursive methods may be very difficult to analyze.
-In a regular Call Tree view, recursive calls are displayed as they are called – one after another, which in case of complex call stacks with multiple recursive calls leads to almost infinite stack scrolling.
+A stack that involves recursion may be very difficult to analyze.
+In a regular Call Tree view, recursive calls are displayed as they are called – one after another, which may lead to almost infinite stack scrolling.

 Collapsing recursive calls allows you to see the total amount of time spent in these calls as if there was no recursion.